furkanbora239/mailtm_api/README.md

 1- Mail creation
 2- Check inbox
+3- Quota control

 ## Features

-For now, I have only written as much as I need, but in order not to be incomplete, I will support other features provided by the API, such as delete, update, quota control.
+For now, I have only written as much as I need, but in order not to be incomplete, I will support other features provided by the API, such as delete, update.

 ## Usage